-6 6 3 3
+6 3 3 3

 B04 interference_with_nature ignorance_of_consequences genetic_manipulation

 H07 interference_with_nature ignorance_of_consequences genetic_manipulation

 N02 interference_with_nature ethical_limits

 L02 interference_with_nature ethical_limits

 A10 interference_with_nature ignorance_of_consequences genetic_manipulation

 T01 interference_with_nature ethical_limits

 2 2 2 2 2

 B04 problem_future food_gen_manip

 H07 food_gen_manip

 N02 medicine_reproductive children

 L02 medicine_reproductive human_life children

 A10 problem_future

 T01 human_life

 A group of sentences like the above example is already too complex to be conceived as a whole.
-We must focus on one sentence after the other to apprehend their connections.
+We must focus on one sentence after another in order to apprehend their connections.
 Later we will use linguistic gestalten as parts again to build still hierarchically higher wholes of meaning.
 We want to combine linguistic gestalten to form more complex linguistic hypergestalten.
 Therefore we must now reduce the complexity of the above text group.
 We represent the linguistic gestalt by a summary, one short statement or a few very short ones.
 It is a kind of condensation which allows further processing of the central ideas of the linguistic gestalt.
-The summary also is called "selective representation".
+The summary also is called "selective representation."
 The formation of the summary again is governed by rules:

-e) The formal rule for selective representations: For the condensation of contents as a rule we use the key expressions occurring more than once in the text group, i.e.: The nodal expressions of the text group are the key expressions of the selective representation.
+e) The formal rule for selective representations: For the condensation of contents, as a rule we use the key expressions occurring more than once in the text group, i.e.: The nodal expressions of the text group are the key expressions of the selective representation.

-With the rule (e) we presuppose that the contents of linguistic gestalten are determined primarily by concepts occurring as nodal concepts in the text-group.
-In our case the nodal concepts occurring more than once in the text-group and used as key-concepts to form the summary are: interference_with_nature, ignorance_of_consequences, genetic_manipulation, ethical_limits, medicine_reproductive, problem_future, food_gen_manip, human_life, children.
+With rule (e) we presuppose that the contents of linguistic gestalten are determined primarily by concepts occurring as nodal concepts in the text-group.
+In our case, the nodal concepts occurring more than once in the text-group and used as key-concepts to form the summary are: interference\with\nature, ignorance\of\consequences, genetic\manipulation, ethical\limits, medicine\reproductive, problem\future, food\gen\manip, human\life, children.